Cynthia Woods Mitchell Center for the Arts

 The Cynthia Woods Mitchell Center for the Arts is a creative and performing arts space based at the University of Houston.
 The Center invites artists and creative thinkers to the university to showcase their work, develop new projects, lead workshops, and teach courses.
-The Center commissions and produces new works.
+The Center also commissions and produces new works.

 The center was founded in 2003 to promote innovative collaboration and interchange between artists.
 The center also forms a hub for the five arts school at the University of Houston: the School of Art, the Moores School of Music, the School of Theatre and Dance, the Creative Writing Program, and the Blaffer Art Museum.

 History

-The Mitchell Center was founded in 2003 with the goal of uniting the arts programs on the University of Houston campus.
-Funding for the Mitchell Center came from a contribution from philanthropist and business man, George P. Mitchell, whose desire was to impact the creative arts programs at University of Houston.
+The Mitchell Center was founded in 2003 to unite all the arts programs that exist on the University of Houston campus.
+Funding for the Mitchell Center came from a contribution from philanthropist and businessman George P. Mitchell, whose desire was to impact the creative arts programs at the University of Houston.
 The Center was named in honor of his late wife, Cynthia Woods Mitchell, a strong lover of the arts.

 An endowment of $20 million was given to support the Center, with $16 million designated for the programs and $4 million to renovate the School of Theatre and Dance facility.
 The renovation included creating new studios, a lobby for the Wortham Theatre, and offices for the newly established Mitchell Center.
 In December 2005, Karen Farber was hired as the first full-time director.

 Residences and special projects

-Mitchell Center invites artists for inter-disciplinary residencies on a semester basis.
-Projects can be research based, public art, academic, or part of a larger thematic initiative.
+Mitchell Center invites artists for interdisciplinary residencies on a semester basis.
+Projects can be research-based, public art, academic, or part of a larger thematic initiative.